Blue Beetle: The Scarab – Khaji Da

 The Blue Beetle scarab, previously shown as an artifact of magic, is later retconned as a tool of war of the Reach, an ancient race of cosmic marauders.
 After being defeated by the Guardians of the Universe thousands of years ago and forced into a truce, the Reach poses as benevolent aliens lending their advanced technology to budding civilizations.
 The scarab is a gift for that world's champion, giving him amazing powers and the knowledge of the Reach to protect their peers.
 Secretly, the scarab is part of an advanced hive mind, with its own artificial intelligence covertly supplanting the wearer's own.
 The wearer is turned into the "ultimate infiltrator", a covert agent intended to take over its own world.
 However, the Blue Beetle Scarab is damaged and so instead of it controlling the host, it forms a symbiotic relationship with them.

 The Blue Beetle scarab uses its serial number, Khaji Da, as its name.

 In the New 52, the Reach forgoes the secrecy, and each wearer immediately becomes possessed by the scarab.
 It then uses its host's knowledge to decimate the world and prepare it for a full invasion by Reach forces.

 In DC Universe: Rebirth, Ted Kord and Jaime Reyes believe the scarab is an alien device that bonded to Jaime's spine.
 Kord is fascinated by this scarab and wants to investigate the potential of it while Jaime fears it.
 When Jaime leaves Kord's lab to get to school, Dr. Fate appears in the lab to warn Kord that the scarab is not an alien device, but it is instead magic.
 This further sparks Kord's interest in the potential of the scarab.

+Supporting Cast

+The Blue Beetle has many friends and family throughout his series, such as Mike Manniguen, Sparky, and Luri Hoshid.
+Ted Kord's supporting cast includes Tracy, Melody Case, Jeremiah Duncan, Angela Revere, Murray Takamoto, Booster Gold, and Lt.
+Sam Fisher.
+Jaime Reyes' supporting cast includes Paco, Brenda Del Vecchio, Traci Thirteen, Yellow Beetle, the Reyes family, and Green Beetle.